jay-gleeson/cs175-final-project/README.md

 Save/Load Functionality 💾: Add a feature to save progress and resume the game.

 File I/O 📝: Potential for saving progress.

+---

+Thank you for trying out *The Big Bad Riding Hood* 🐺 I hope you enjoy your adventure! 🌲